awsaavedra/awsaavedra.github.io/content/documentation.md

 2. Haskell programming from first principles by Christopher Allen and Julie Moronuki
 3. Negative Consequences and pitfalls
     1. Jorah Lanier
-4. Algorithms to live by book
+4. Algorithms to Live By Brian Christian and Tom Griffiths
 5. A New Kind of Science by Stephen Wolfram
 6. Introduction to Algorithms by Thomas H. Cormen  (Author), Charles E. Leiserson (Author), Ronald L. Rivest (Author), Clifford Stein
 7. The Little Schemer by Daniel P. Friedman , Matthias Felleisen , et al.